danyul-h/yr2025/world/week-2/chapter-13.md

 	* however more burden came from russian princes who shifted taxes to the peasants and away from their own lands
 * The capital of Ukraine, Kiev, ceased to mint coins as Moscow took attention

+> these notes are uncomplete, only covers half the chapter, and it will likely stay that way...